mmcampbell04/mmcampbell04/README.md

 ### I'm Meghan 👋

-A self-taught Web Developer making the (early-30s...) tranistion from copy and grant writing into Frontend Development.
+A self-taught Web Developer making the (early-30s...) transition from copy and grant writing into Frontend Development.

 I like bringing engaging and accessible designs to life with HTML, SCSS, Javascript & React.

 Originally from Montreal, Canada I've spent nearly 10 years in the UK.
 Currently living in East London but I'm open to re-locating back to Edinburgh/Glasgow.

+- 🔭 I’m currently working on an Interval Timer so I can design my own FitnessBlender-esque workouts!

-🌱 I’m learning Redux/React and React testing
+- 🌱 I’m currently learning Redux/React and React testing

-💬 Ask me about CSS illustrations & animations
+- 💬 Ask me about CSS illustrations & animations

-📫 How to reach me: meghan.mccall.campbell@gmail.com
+- 📫 How to reach me: meghan.mccall.campbell@gmail.com

-😄 Pronouns: she/her
+- 😄 Pronouns: she/her

 <!--
 **mmcampbell04/mmcampbell04** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.